KaJunho/strands-da-assistant/README.md

 This project is developed upon https://github.com/jief123/strands-web-ui/

 ## How to use?
-First, cd to strands-da-assistant/, create a python virtual environment called .venv Next, follow the instructions below in Installation section, to install the project.
+First, cd to strands-da-assistant/, create a python virtual environment called .venv. <br/>
+Next, follow the instructions below in **Installation section**, to install the project. <br/>
-Then, cd to strands-da-assistant/src/strands_web_ui/ , add a .env file to configure env vars.
+Then, cd to strands-da-assistant/src/strands_web_ui/ , add a .env file to configure environment variables. <br/>

 .env should be like:
 - aws_access_key_id=<your ak here>